 - A process by which the product or service will be delivered, or the technology will be developed

-- Enough money to support the development of the idea to the point that it generates revenue
+- Enough funding to support the development of the idea to the point that it generates revenue

-According to research by Cox Business, the main reasons entrepreneurs go out on their own, rather than staying employed, are:
+According to research by Cox Business, the main reasons people engage in entrepreneurship and go out on their own, rather than staying employed, are: